 When Besu originally began to scale the company, she hired a conventional printer that had high order minimums, needed plates for each package SKU, and required a new plate for any changes made to an existing SKU.
-Because of this, Besu had to sacrifice her flavour line-up to be able to afford the new packaging.
+Because of this, Besu had to sacrifice her flavor line-up to be able to afford the new packaging.

 “We started with a clear film and a sticker, then went to printed flow-wrapped film, but with a young company like ours, it was hard to pay for the plates for each SKU.
-So, we were forced to only sell one flavour at that point,” says Besu.
+So, we were forced to only sell one flavor at that point,” says Besu.

 “The cost prevented us from responding to our consumers as we were growing,” says Besu.

-But when ePac came to Besu’s operation in Miami, FL, she was introduced to a completely new way of creating baked goods packaging, one that would allow her to sell as many flavours and varieties as she could dream of.
+But when ePac came to Besu’s operation in Miami, FL, she was introduced to a completely new way of creating baked goods packaging, one that would allow her to sell as many flavors and varieties as she could dream of.